-This article is for informational purposes only.
+This article about trademarks and the spectrum of distinctiveness is for informational purposes only.
 It should not be construed as legal advice for any individual matter, nor does it create an attorney-client relationship between you and the author or the publisher.
 Please also note: this analysis considers only one portion of the overall analysis of whether a trademark can be registered, and it assumes that no other conflicts prevent the mark from registering.

 When determining whether a proposed trademark is registrable and available for use in the U.S., brand creators usually focus on whether another entity is already using a confusingly similar mark for similar goods and services.
 That is, they check if a proposed mark is externally registrable, meaning that someone else isn’t already using the same or similar mark for a similar product such that consumers may mistake the new mark for the original item.
 But a proposed mark must also be inherently registrable.
 Inherently registrable marks identify the source of goods and services to consumers in the marketplace—the basic function of any trademark.
 To evaluate whether any given mark can serve that vital function, let’s talk about the spectrum of distinctiveness.